Louis Fleury: Early life and education

 Louis François Fleury was born on 24 May 1878 in Lyon to Alphonse François Fleury and Antoinette Donadille Fleury.
 The family often visited Paris, taking Louis to the theater and the opera.

 Writing about his early exposure to music, Fleury recalled, "My first lesson in music was given me by a schoolmaster in the little country village where I passed my youth.
 The poor fellow knew nothing of music [...] but he thought it best not to refuse the chance of making a little extra money, so he taught me to sing the Marseillaise, the only tune he knew."
 When he was twelve, Fleury was given a piccolo; displaying an aptitude for the instrument, he was later given a Boehm flute.
 His instructor on the piccolo was a barber, and on the flute, a pharmacist who was also an amateur flutist.

 In 1893 the family moved to Paris to allow Louis to continue his musical training.
 Fleury made his professional debut in September 1894, playing a duet for two flutes with Georges Barrère.
 He was accepted into the studio of Paul Taffanel, the professor of flute at the Paris Conservatory, in 1895, after his second audition.
-He studied with Taffanel for five years, receiving a premier prix in 1900, performing that year's morceau de concours, Sixième solo de concours, op.
+He studied with Taffanel for five years, receiving a premier prix diploma in 1900, performing that year's morceau de concours, Sixième solo de concours, op.
 85, by Jules Demersseman.
 (Note: The Conservatory's annual three-part examination for flute students culminated in the concours, a public performance of an instrumental solo, often a specially commissioned work.
 The awards were premier accessit and deuxieme accessit (first- and second-class certificate of merit), and deuxieme prix and premier prix, which were comparable, respectively, to a degree and a degree with honors.
 Students could make three attempts to attain a degree.
 If they failed, they were required to leave the conservatory, but winning the first prize presaged a successful professional career.
 (Fleury received a premier accessit in 1897 and a deuxieme prix in 1899.))

 Taffanel kept notes on the progress of his students.
 In 1897 he wrote "Very impressionable by nature.
 Good feeling for music."
 In 1900 he observed that Fleury had made "Very marked progress.
 Refined and musical by nature.
 Has virtually conquered his nervousness.
 Excellent student."